 Wurkkos TS10 Flashlight Review

-Wurkkos released the TS10 flashlight, and really dropped a hit!
-This triple-emitter, 14500-cell flashlight packs a punch and used Andúril2!!
+The Wurkkos TS10 flashlight has been released, and Wurkkos really dropped a hit!
+This triple-emitter, 14500-cell flashlight packs a punch and uses Andúril2!!

 Official Specs and Features